blacklightpy/vaultofknowledge/🔮 World Building/Science and Engineering/Chemistry/Physical/Electrochemistry/Electrochemistry.md

 			- It is an ITU-T protocol for packet switched WAN networks
 			- It uses PSE (Packet Switching Exchange) nodes as its networking hardware
 			- It uses leased lines (private circuits), POTS connections or ISDN connections as its physical links
-			- It was replaced by TCP/IP in the [[protocol wars]], but it is still used in the aviation industry
+			- It was replaced by TCP/IP in the [[Protocol Wars]], but it is still used in the aviation industry

 - Circuit Switching
 	- Public Switched Telephone Network